 The equine herpes virus has two major strains that cause disease, from the nine that exist: EHV1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases, neurological problems leading to paralysis; and EHV4, which most commonly causes respiratory problems and very occasionally abortion in pregnant mares.

-Early signs of equine herpes include:
+Early signs of the respiratory form of equine herpes include:

 - Increased temperature

 - Nasal discharge

 Early signs of the neurological form of the virus include: